 That also saw the JUNE GILT FUTURE below the 130.00-.50 FRONT MONTH GILT FUTURE support into next historic low-128.00 congestion it hit temporarily on its sharp mid-March dislocation prior to the major rebound above the mid-low 135.00 area which held as support back into early April.
-137.00 area congestion remains higher resistance that is has stalled around once again for now, with 139.00 area above and the mid-low 135.00 area below.
+The recent weaker economic expectations have boosted it back above 137.00 area congestion once again, with 139.00 area above and mid-low 135.00 area below.

 In FOREIGN EXCHANGE the DEVELOPED CURRENCIES have also seen massive shifts over the past two months.
 As noted previous, even though the US DOLLAR INDEX had a 'haven' bid as into mid-February, it then came under extensive pressure against the other DEVELOPED CURRENCIES (including the recent atypical depression of the other 'haven' JAPANESE YEN.)

-Yet the recent concerns about how poorly the other countries might fare under the extended COVID-19 impact has seen a partial 'haven' bid return to the greenback.
+Yet the recent concerns about how poorly the other countries might fare under the extended COVID-19 impact had seen a partial 'haven' bid return to the greenback until the recent US DOLLAR INDEX slippage.
+That could be based on concerns over whether the imminent US partial economic reopening will indeed go as well as the Trump administration would hope.